Treasury plans to borrow $3 trillion from April through June as enormous coronavirus costs pile up

 But some Republicans have already begun expressing reticence about approving more spending, raising concerns about the roughly $25 trillion in existing government debt.

-Before the pandemic hit the U.S., budget forecasters had projected that the U.S. government would run a roughly $1 trillion deficit, representing the gap between spending and revenue.
+Before the pandemic hit the U.S., budget forecasters had projected that the United States. government would run a roughly $1 trillion deficit, representing the gap between spending and revenue.
 But the large increase in spending and the sharp decline in revenue has led forecasters to push their deficit projections to more than $3.5 trillion.
 The government borrows money to cover this balance by issuing debt.

-There has been largely bipartisan support for the sharp increase in spending so far, with lawmakers from both parties arguing it was necessary to try and prevent a complete economic collapse.
+There has been largely bipartisan support for the sharp increase in spending so far, with lawmakers from both parties arguing it was necessary to try to prevent a complete economic collapse.
 Lawmakers have approved extreme government support for businesses and households particularly for the period when many businesses were closed and Americans were encouraged to stay home, though most of the financial assistance programs were designed to last for just a short period of time.